The Netherlands & Water

 › In the past, the miller and his family could communicate news (birth, death, marriage etc.) without leaving the windmill, by positioning the wings in a certain way.

-› Most types of bridges are represented in Holland, the main exception being rope-bridges.
+› Most types of bridges can be found in Holland, the main exception being rope-bridges.

 › "The (balancing) bridge was open" is considered the traditional Dutch excuse for being late.

 › "Canal" or gracht is related to the English word "grave."
-Canals were made by people for defence and transportation.
+Canals in the Netherlands were made for defence and transportation.

 › The Dutch tend to call any elevation in their flat environment a berg or at least a bergje - a small mountain or rather a mound, also when it is just one meter (3,3 ft) high.